 Once you’ve identified your risks amongst suppliers, assess the likelihood of the risk, try and find solutions to control the outcome, and monitor for developments.

 It’s common to do a risk assessment of all suppliers and note your findings.
-Consider ways to mitigate all potential risks, from those with higher likelihood to those less likely risks.
-Consider how these disruptions could impact your service overall.
+Consider ways to mitigate all potential risks, from those with

 Only by having an understanding and a clear expectation can both you and your supplier get what you want out of the deal.
 When you build solid relationships with your suppliers, you will know what to expect, helping you to – ultimately – manage risks.